All Episodes

 I've been very clear what we're going to go do, and Virginians are real excited to have a new kind of leader in Virginia.

-You know, the amazing thing is, and I've actually gone back and looked at his record, Especially as it comes to jobs.
+You know, the amazing thing is, and I've actually gone back and looked at his record, especially as it comes to jobs.

-You know, if Virginia's employment growth uh was equal to those of states surrounding Virginia, Virginia would have added nearly 400,000 jobs during his tenure as governor, and it added about less than half of that.
+You know, if Virginia's employment growth was equal to those of states surrounding Virginia, Virginia would have added nearly 400,000 jobs during his tenure as governor, and it added about less than half of that.

 And by the way, if you want the actual number, I think Virginia ranks 44th in the country when it comes to recovering jobs lost from the pandemic.

-44th in the country recovering jobs, and oh, by the way, 49th in the country is the best place to start a business.
+And oh, by the way, 49th in the country is the best place to start a business.

 I mean, we have got real challenges, and it's time for a serious leader.